Apress/Devel-2D-Games-Unity/README.md

 #### Chapter 3, Page 53
 Credit: [@omundy](https://github.com/omundy)

 After stopping the playing scene, add the animation for the player's idle state.
-From the Sprites folder, select the last two sprites from the Player32x32 sprite-sheet, titled `"Player32x32_12"` and `"Player32x32_13"` and drag them onto the PlayerObject.
+From the Sprites folder, select the last *two* sprites from the Player32x32 sprite-sheet, titled: `Player32x32_12` and `Player32x32_13` and drag them onto the PlayerObject.
 When prompted by the Create New Animation save window, name the created animation-clip, "player-idle" and save to the Animations -> Animations folder.